drycc/workflow/src/understanding-workflow/components.md

 For Buildpack-based deploys, the builder component will launch a one-shot Job in the `drycc` namespace.
 This job runs `imagebuilder` component which handles default and custom buildpacks (specified by `.packbuilder`).
-The completed image is pushed to the managed Docker registry on cluster.
+The completed image is pushed to the managed Container registry on cluster.
 For more information about buildpacks see [using buildpacks][using-buildpacks].

-Unlike buildpack-based, For Applications which contain a `Dockerfile` in the root of the repository, it generates a Docker image (using the underlying Docker engine).
+Unlike buildpack-based, For Applications which contain a `Dockerfile` in the root of the repository, it generates a Container image (using the underlying Container engine).
 For more information see [using Dockerfiles][using-dockerfiles].

 ## Object Storage